jackyzha0/quartz/content/Meta/Moves/Cleric.md

 <span class="move-trigger">While your deity Favors you,</span> their domains react obviously to your
 presence (eg. animals adore you, nobles bow, demons, etc.).
 <span class="move-trigger">When you ask your deity how to gain their Favor,</span> the GM will give
-you a task related to their Demands.
-When you finish it, mark 1 XP
+you a task related to their Demands. <span class="move-trigger">When you finish it,</span> mark 1 XP
 and gain your deity’s Favor.

 ### Invocation